FuZhongyuan/AgentLaboratory-fzy/README.md

 sudo apt install pdflatex
 ```
 - This enables latex source to be compiled by the agents.
-- **[IMPORTANT]** If this step cannot be run due to not having sudo access, pdf compiling can be turned off via running fzy Agent via setting the `--compile-latex` flag to false: `--compile-latex "false"`
+- **[IMPORTANT]** If this step cannot be run due to not having sudo access, pdf compiling can be turned off via running fzy Report Agent via setting the `--compile-latex` flag to false: `--compile-latex "false"`

-5. **Now run fzy Agent!**
+5. **Now run fzy Report Agent!**

 `python ai_lab_repo.py --yaml-location "experiment_configs/MATH_agentlab.yaml"`

 ### Co-Pilot mode

-To run fzy Agent in copilot mode, simply set the copilot-mode flag in your yaml config to `"true"`
+To run fzy Report Agent in copilot mode, simply set the copilot-mode flag in your yaml config to `"true"`

 -----
 ## Tips for better research outcomes